-The Notes will be issued pursuant to an Indenture, to be dated as of , 1997 (the "Indenture"), between the Company, as issuer, and , as Trustee (the "Trustee").
+The Notes will be issued pursuant to an Indenture, to be dated as of August 4, 1997 (the "Indenture"), between the Company, as issuer, and First Union National Bank of Virginia, as Trustee (the "Trustee").
 The Notes are secured by the Pledged Securities pursuant to the Pledge Agreement between the Company and the Trustee.
 The Indenture and the Pledge Agreement are subject to, and governed by, the Trust Indenture Act of 1939, as amended (the "Trust Indenture Act").
 The following summary of certain provisions of the Indenture and the Pledge Agreement do not purport to be complete and are subject to, and are qualified in their entirety by reference to, all the provisions of the Indenture and the Pledge Agreement, including the definitions of certain terms therein and those terms made a part thereof by the Trust Indenture Act.
 Whenever particular Sections or defined terms of the Indenture not otherwise defined herein are referred to, such Sections or defined terms are incorporated herein by reference.
 A copy of the proposed forms of the Indenture and the Pledge Agreement have been filed as exhibits to the Registration Statement of which this Prospectus is a part and are available as set forth under "Available Information."
 The definitions of certain terms used in the following summary are set forth below under "--Certain Definitions.

-The Notes will be senior obligations of the Company, limited to \$ million aggregate principal amount, and will mature on , 2004.
-The Notes bear interest at the rate of % per annum, payable semiannually on and of each year, commencing , 1998 to the Person in whose name the Note (or any predecessor Note) is registered at the close of business on the preceding or , as the case may be.
+The Notes will be senior obligations of the Company, limited to \$225 million aggregate principal amount, and will mature on August 1, 2004.
+The Notes bear interest at the rate of 11 3/4% per annum, payable semiannually on February 1 and August 1 of each year, commencing February 1, 1998 to the Person in whose name the Note (or any predecessor Note) is registered at the close of business on the preceding January 15 or July 15, as the case may be.
 Interest will be computed on the basis of a 360-day year of twelve 30-day months.

-Principal of, premium, if any, and interest on the Notes will be payable, and the Notes may be exchanged or transferred, at the office or agency of the Company in the Borough of Manhattan, The City of New York (which initially will be the corporate trust office of the Trustee at); provided that, at the option of the Company, payment of interest may be made by check mailed to the address of the holders as such address appears in the Security Register.
+Principal of, premium, if any, and interest on the Notes will be payable, and the Notes may be exchanged or transferred, at the office or agency of the Company (which initially will be the corporate trust operations office of the Trustee at NC 1153, 1525 West W.T.
+Harris Boulevard, Charlotte, North Carolina 28262); provided that, at the option of the Company, payment of interest may be made by check mailed to the address of the holders as such address appears in the Note Register.
+(Section 202)

 The Notes will be issued only in fully registered form, without coupons, in denominations of \$1,000 of principal amount at maturity and any integral multiple thereof.
 See "Book-Entry; Delivery and Form."
 No service charge will be made for any registration of transfer or exchange of Notes, but the Company may require payment of a sum sufficient to cover any transfer tax or other similar governmental charge payable in connection therewith.
+(Section 203)